-Chilopites are traditional Greek egg and milk pasta which are cut either long like tagliatelle and fettuccine or in very small pieces of about 1 cm long and are ideal as a side dish or in soups.
+Makarounotes Chylopites (or hilopites) are traditional Greek egg and milk pasta.
+They are either cut long like tagliatelle and fettuccine or in very small pieces of about 1 cm long which are ideal as a side dish or in soups.
 Makarounotes are the long ones, which take their name after the word “makaroni”, which is a description of the long pasta to distinguish them from the smaller ones.

-My mother-in-law, apart from having some minor health problems with her feet and cholesterol, is otherwise perfectly healthy and in fact until she was 80 -85 years old she would make crochets and never wore glasses in her life.
+My mother-in-law, apart from having some minor health problems with her feet and cholesterol, is otherwise perfectly healthy and in fact until she was 80 -85 years old she would still crochet and never wore glasses in her life.
 She made all sorts of things, such as bed spreads, table spreads, curtains etc..
-After making some for all her children, and then for her grandchildren.
+After making some for all her children, then she made some for her grandchildren as well.
 She has made for all of us hand crocheted blankets, table spreads, hand made lace and many other things.
-Many years back I used to consider them old fashioned but as I am growing older I seem to be appreciating them more and many of them can be seen in my pictures.
+Many years back I used to consider them old fashioned but as I am growing older I seem to be appreciating them more and many of them I am using as props in my pictures.

 Today, I was not planning to cook as I had leftovers from yesterday but after speaking on the phone I changed my mind and decided to make the pasta and consequently I will have this as the main theme for my post.

 I had already finished with the dough and was already rolling out the first piece when my husband returned home.
 I was so glad because it was already 1.30 and I had to hurry up as my daughter would soon be back from school and I needed some help.
-He soon came to my rescue and I began telling him about my previous conversation and as I was rolling out and he was using the manual pasta machine to cut the pasta, he told me some things he remembered as well.
+He soon came to my rescue and I began telling him about my previous conversation, while I was rolling out the pasta and he was helping to cut the pasta, he told me some things he remembered as well.

-It seems that I did not make the quantity they used to do but I have cooked twice as much as I should and the rest we cut them into small pieces and they are on my table to dry for a couple of days and will make a couple or more dishes with them.
-Later on my husband went and tossed them and I could feel he was moved by the familiar smell and the memories they brought back from his childhood.
-His exact words were “That’s exactly how they would smell then”.
+Of course, I did not make the quantity they used to do but I have cooked twice as much as I should and the rest we cut them into small pieces and they are on my table to dry for a couple of days.
+They are enough to make a couple or more dishes.

-That’s what I prepared for today, makarounotes with leftover tomato sauce and I am submitting it for this week’s Presto Pasta Night, hosted by Ruth, of Once Upon a Feast and wishing her to have many more Presto Pasta Nights.
+I am submitting this recipe for this week’s Presto Pasta Night, hosted by Ruth, of Once Upon a Feast and wishing her to have many more Presto Pasta Nights.

 Homemade Makarounotes chilopites

-- 1 kilo strong wheat flour or 00 flour
+- 1 kilo strong wheat flour or all purpose flour

 - 3 – 4 eggs (I used three)